Kerby Anderson addresses making moral choices using the Bible and biblical principles, using both philosophical and practical approaches.

 He taught that all things were clean.
 In other words, there was no sin in eating meat sacrificed to idols (it was morally neutral).
 But he also teaches that if a person believes it is sinful to indulge in a practice, then it is indeed sinful for them.

-A key test of Christian obedience is whether a person can do so “for the Lord” (Rom.
-14:6).
-Christians are to “live for the Lord” because “we are the Lord’s” (Rom.
-14:8).
+A key test of Christian obedience is whether a person can do so “for the Lord” (Romans 14:6).
+Christians are to “live for the Lord” because “we are the Lord’s” (Romans 14:8).
 If one cannot participate in an activity while serving the Lord, then he or she should refrain.
-Paul says that “whatever is not from faith is sin” (Rom.
-14:23).
+Paul says that “whatever is not from faith is sin” (Romans 14:23).